postmannen/postmannen.github.io/cv/README.md

 ### Go/Golang 2017 - Present

-- Focus on writing good, documented, and idiomatic code.
+- Focus on writing good and documented code.
 - Understanding the details of how the different elements in the language work, and are ment to be used.

 ### Other languages